-Concerning this an eminent authority has said: "In ancient times, particularly in the Roman and the mediaeval world, a manufacturer or merchant, though his ships might cover the inland seas, though thousands of men might be doing his bidding, yet he had no voice in the government, was not considered fit for a gentleman and patrician to associate with. had no voice in making the laws that should govern him, nor in determining what taxes he should pay; he was plundered indirectly by means of taxation, and when this did not the purpose of dissipated suit and rapacious officialism, he was plundered directly.
+Concerning this an eminent authority has said: "In ancient times, particularly in the Roman and the mediaeval world, a manufacturer or merchant, though ships might cover the inland seas, though thousands of men might be doing his bidding, yet he had no voice in the government, was not considered fit for a gentleman and patrician to associate with. had no voice in making the laws that should govern him, nor in determining what taxes he should pay; he was plundered indirectly by means of taxation, and when this did not the purpose of dissipated suit rapacious officialism, he was plundered directly.
 To be born a patrician, to be a member of the priesthood, or a successful military chieftain, entitled a man to rule.
-The supplied who the world with man necessaries had no social or political standing, and this continued to be so throughout the Middle Ages --- continued to be so in most all Europe till toward the end of the last century, and is to a great extent still the case in Russia and in the Turkish provinces of Europe.
+The supplied who the world with man necessaries had no social or political standing, and this continued to be so throughout the Middle Ages - continued to be so in almost all Europe till toward the end of the last century, and is to a great extent still the case in Russia and in the Turkish provinces of Europe. ...
 In England the employer acquired his rights earlier, and has for some time had a voice in the government.
-But even in England the much praised Magna Charta was not for the benefit of either employer or workman, but simply of the nobility - the idle, who, by reason of the accident of birth, were enabled to appropriate the labour of others."
+But even in England the much praised Magna Charta was not for the benefit of either employer or workman, but simply of the nobility - the idle, who, by reason of the accident of birth, were enabled to appropriate the labor of others."

-Continuing and speaking also of the early conditions of the wage-workers, he says: "But, upon the whole, the employer in his struggles for justice is not a century in advance of the class we today call the wage-workers, and they, the labourers, were in ancient and later times practically all slaves.
-To be sure, we catch here and there, in ancient literature, a phrase about the labourer being worthy of his hire, but when we examine into the actual condition of the toiling masses, we are forced to treat such utterances as the emanations of fancy, for not only was the labour of the mass at the absolute disposal of the master, but practically, and in everyday experience, their lives were also.
-True, there was in most countries a law providing that the master should not kill his slave, but if the master did so he generally went unwhipped of justice.
-This continued to be the condition, with slight exceptions, throughout all Europe down to near the beginning of this century.
-For unnumbered centuries they were absolute slaves, to individuals; belonging then thev belonged, as it were, to the soil, and were known as serfs and, in time, in England they may be said to have belonged to the county or shire. . . .
-It is true there were in some European cities organizations of skilled workmen, who enjoyed not only their freedom, but some advantages that may be said to have been ahead of their time; but, as compared with the great mass of the common people, they were so insignificant in number, and their situation was so exceptional that we need not consider them further than to call attention to the fact that they developed the technical skill of their members, and enforced sobriety and honourable conduct, while by means of their meetings and discussions thev became, in a measure, educated, and thereby reached a much higher plane than was otherwise possible, and they thus wielded a powerful influence for good....
+Continuing and speaking also of the early conditions of the wage-workers, he says: "But, upon the whole, the employer in his struggles for justice is not a century in advance of the class we today call the wage-workers, and they, the laborers, were in ancient and later times practically all slaves.
+To be sure, we catch here and there, in ancient literature, a phrase about the laborer being worthy of his hire, but when we examine into the actual condition of the toiling masses, we are forced to treat such utterances as the emanations of fancy, for not only was the labor of the masses at the absolute disposal of the master, but practically, and in everyday experience, their lives were also.
+True, there was in most countries a law providing that the master should not kill his slave, but if the master did so he generally went un whipped of justice.
+This continued to be the with condition. slight exceptions, throughout all Europe down to near the beginning of this century.
+For unnumbered centuries they were absolute slaves, belonging to individuals; then thev belonged, as it were, to the soil, and were known as serfs and, in time, in England they may be said to have belonged to the county or shire. . . .